webteckie/keystonejs-stub/README.md

 # keystonejs-stub
 Keystonejs-stub is a stubbing system for keystonejs to be used with unit testing frameworks like Jasmine.

-# model directory
-Defines a sample keystone list model.

-# stub directory
-Defines stubs for keystonejs, mongoose, and a sample data listing.

-# test directory
-Jasmine test to test the sample model.
-It uses proxyquire for stubbing.
+Using this stubbing system you can test any module that requires keystone.
+Although we use Jasmine here to demonstrate the stubbing system should be testing-framework agnostic.
+The setup of the testing framework itself is outside the scope of this project.

+## Usage
+1. Clone or download and add to project (npm coming soon)
+2. Follow sample the test folder

+## Notes
+1. A good base set of DB data listings is important.

+        exports.SimpleListingObject = {
+            "name": "Test Data"
+        }

+        exports.NestedObjectListing = {
+            listing: {
+                "name": "Test Data"
+            }
+        }

+        exports.ArrayListing = [
+            {
+                "name": "Test Data"
+            }
+        ]

+2. If you are testing List Models you need to export the list model.

+        module.exports = SampleListModel;

+3. Tests should make a copy of a data listing.
+This allows each test to change its values to mimic usage scenarios:

+        var doc = _.extend({}, stubListing.SampleListing);

+4. When testing modules that use a particular mongoose API once you can spy on the exec method.

+        //Jasmine:
+        spyOn(SampleListModel.model,'exec').and.callFake(function(callback){
+            callback && callback(null, stubListing.SampleListing);
+        });

+5. When testing modules that use a particular mongoose API more than once you need to spy  on the entire API chain.

+        //Jasmine:
+        spyOn(SampleListModel.model,'findOne').and.returnValue(
+            {
+                sort: function (value) {
+                    return {
+                        exec: function (callback) {
+                            callback && callback(null, stubListing.SampleListing);
+                        }
+                    }
+                }
+            }
+        );

 Feel free to recommend improvements or better approaches!